SeLite/SeLite.github.io/SelBlocksGlobal.md

 ### Passing an object ###
 This benefits from [EnhancedSelenese](EnhancedSelenese) > [`=<>…<> (with preserved type)`](EnhancedSelenese#with-preserved-type).
 Pass an object in Selenese `value` parameter.
 Its direct fields become parameters passed to the chosen Selenese function (defined by respective Selenese block `function...endFunction`).
 (This also enables expressions that contain a comma, which is not allowed by syntax of classic SelBlocks.)

-Use either an existing object, or an object literal.
-E.g.
+Use an existing object.
+Alternatively pass an object literal within a pair of parenthesis (see [ClassicSelenese](ClassicSelenese) > [Limitations of `getEval` and its derivatives](ClassicSelenese#limitations-of-geteval-and-its-derivatives):

 ```
 call | myFunction | =<>({ seleneseParamName1: value1, seleneseParamName2: value2... })<>